Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Setting and main result

-weakly with rate (at most) of order $h+\sqrt{k}$.
-This is consistent with the results of the continuous model for the advection-diffusion equation.
-Recall that in comparison with the non-diffusive case \cite{SchlichtingSeis18}, the fact that $\kappa >0$ provides an upgrade of the convergence rate with respect to the spatial discretization: from $\BigO(h^{1/2})$ to $\BigO(h)$.
-For the diffusionless transport equation, the spatial discretization error comes mainly from the phenomenon of numerical diffusion.
-That is, the numerical scheme \emph{acts like} creating a diffusion term with diffusion coefficient $h$ for the transport equation
+For the diffusionless transport equation, the main source of the spatial discretization error is the phenomenon of numerical diffusion.
+That is, the numerical scheme \emph{acts like} creating a diffusion term with diffusion coefficient $h$, that for the transport equation reads as an advection-diffusion equation of the form

 Therefore one would expect the rate of convergence for $h$ to be of order $1/2$ since that is the known optimal rate for the vanishing diffusion or inviscid limit case, see \cite{Seis18}.
 However, with $\kappa>0$, numerical diffusion acts modifying the already existing diffusion coefficient $\kappa$ to $\kappa+h$